 Christchurch was to lead the country, and New Zealand to lead the world.
 J. R. Wilkinson in 1893 referred to "the power, ability and duty of this city to lead the world in the cause of women."

 When the vote was gained, praise in the form of telegrams and letters flowed in from overseas.
 Catherine Wallace wrote to the suffragists from Melbourne: "Your long, patient, faithful, untiring, earnest, zealous effort is finally rewarded, which means so much, not for you and the women of New Zealand only, but for women everywhere on the face of the globe."

 This was an event of not only national, but also international, significance.
 New Zealand was, after all, the first self-governing country in the world to grant women the right to vote in parliamentary elections.

-In Christchurch, the enfranchisement of women is still celebrated on the 19th of September each year.
+In Christchurch, the enfranchisement of women is still celebrated on the 19 September each year.
 Known as Suffrage Day, or White Camellia Day, people from all walks of life gather at lunchtime at the Kate Sheppard National Memorial where they share their thoughts and place white camellias.

 During the campaign for women's suffrage, those who supported the 1893 Electoral Bill were presented with a white camellia to wear in their buttonhole.
 The white camellia has since become an endearing symbol of women's suffrage in New Zealand, and a new variety, named after Kate Sheppard, was created for the 100th anniversary in 1993.